 3. a comfortable room free from distractions

-From the set of ideas in your mind map, select a clump where you can relate two or three variables (You have to read first what is a variable if you are not familiar with this concept).
+From the set of ideas in your mind map, select a clump where you can relate two or three variables (You have to read first what a variable is if you are not familiar with this concept).
 This set of variables now will help you find the applicable theoretical framework to back up your study.
 The theoretical framework will be your basis for constructing your conceptual framework.
-If you are yet unfamiliar with these two concepts, read my article What is the difference between the theoretical and the conceptual framework?

 At this point, you will be able to generate a lot of ideas for research and focus your attention on those key variables that matter to you or you are interested in.
-Brainstorming tips described here have been proven to work.
+I have seen excellent results using these brainstorming tips.

 © 2012 November 10 P. A. Regoniel | Updated 16 December 2021